IvanPalm/Resume.md/md_version/CV_IvanPalmegiani_GitHub.md

 *Aug. - Sept.
 2021*

 Generated contents for the Space4Water portal, title of the article: "The water cycle from space: the central role of satellite-informed models in corporate water management". *[Link to the article][space4water]*

 [space4water]: https://www.space4water.org/news/water-cycle-space-central-role-satellite-informed-models-corporate-water-management

 **OpenStreetMap**

-*June 2021 - ongoing*
+*June 2021 - present*

 Added, completed and/or updated spatial features such as roads, intersections, forest patches, agricultural lands and respective metadata in Rieti province and immediate surroundings, in Central Italy, plus minor contributions to features over the city of Berlin, in Germany.